louis-bamidele/project1-spaceTourismWebsite/README.md

 ### Useful resources

-- [](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me understand flexbox.
+- [link to css flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me understand flexbox.
 I really liked this pattern and will use it going forward.
-- [](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand flex.
+- [link to css layout article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand flex.
 I'd recommend it to anyone still learning this concept.

 ## Author